How we're run

 Karen Burrows

-Karen has a legal and commercial professional background and worked for BG Group Plc from 1985 to 2011 obtaining many years of management experience across a wide range of disciplines.
-Karen qualified as a lawyer with Linklaters and then practised there for several years as a commercial lawyer.
-In BG Group Karen worked on several major projects and became Deputy General Counsel in 1997.
+Karen has a legal and commercial background qualifying as a lawyer with Linklaters and practising there for several years as a commercial lawyer.
+She worked for BG Group Plc from 1985 to 2011 obtaining many years of international management experience across a wide range of disciplines.
+For BG Group Karen worked on several major projects and became Deputy General Counsel in 1997.
 Subsequently she had commercial and country management roles for BG Group in Trinidad and Canada.

 Karen was an Environment Agency Board Member for six years from 2012 and chaired the Audit and Risk Assurance Committee, taking a particular interest in the work of the Devon Cornwall and the Isles of Scilly area, as well as the Solent and South Downs area.

-Currently Karen is a governor of Cornwall College and is Chair of the Finance and Resources Committee.
-Karen is a member of the Chairs’ Group (Remuneration), and the Search and Governance Committee.
-Married with two grown up daughters her interests include hiking, rowing, skiing, sailing and working with environment groups including the National Trust and the Roseland Environment Action Team.
+Married with two grown up daughters, her interests include hiking, rowing, skiing, sailing and working with environment groups including the National Trust and the Roseland Environment Action Team.

 Karen Burrows